 It’s not that you can’t give him a $5 gift card if that’s all you can contribute.
-But with the possibility of pooling resources and intentional forethought, you could easily make a list of things your pastor would prefer over a gift card.
+But with the possibility of pooling resources and intentional forethought, you could easily make a list of things they would prefer over a gift card.

 While we’re on the topic, let me preface our idealist with a list of gifts you absolutely shouldn’t buy.

-Most people think about Pastor Appreciation Month as an opportunity for individuals to express appreciation.
+Most people think about this time as an opportunity for individuals to express appreciation.

 Here’s the deal:

-The more organized you are as a church, the more meaningful you can make Pastor Appreciation Month for your pastor.
+The more organized you are as a church, the more meaningful you can make your appreciation.

 In fact, you should do both.

-This is why we’ll break our 10 killer ideas for pastor appreciation month into individual and corporate gifts.
+This is why we’ll break our 10 killer pastor appreciation ideas into individual and corporate gifts.